07947613070

 Q. CAN WE MARRY OUTSIDE THE AREA WHERE WE LIVE?

 A. Absolutely.
 However, you’ll need to give notice of your intent to marry at your local Register Office at least 28 days before the date.
-Once you have done this, you can choose any registered office or approved wedding venue in the British Isles to marry.
+Once you have done this, you can marry in any registered office or approved wedding venue in the British Isles.
 Rules for religious weddings are very different – you’ll need a family connection to the church or have lived in the area for 6 months or more.

 Q. WILL MY PHOTOGRAPHER BE RESTRICTED BY RULES AND REGULATIONS AT OUR WEDDING CEREMONY?

 A. This varies depending on the local authority/venue/individual conducting your ceremony.
-Do check with them if photography is important to you.
+Check with them to see if photography is important to you.
 Some rules include no flash, no moving around and, rarely, no photography at all.
 Most register offices are flexible and helpful, though.

 The groom places ring on bride's finger - black and white wedding portrait